nkosi-ncube/CareIQ/README.md

 *   **AI-Assisted Prescriptions (`CareDocument`)**: Based on the AI diagnosis, the HCP can generate a suggested prescription.
 The HCP must review and approve this prescription, emphasizing the principle of human-in-the-loop.
 *   **Prescription Viewing & Downloading**: Patients can view their approved prescriptions on their dashboard and download them as a PDF.
 *   **Consultation History**: Both patients and HCPs can view a history of their past completed consultations.
-*   **Multi-Language Support**: Consultation summaries can be dynamically translated into multiple languages, including several African languages (Zulu, Swahili, Hausa, etc.), using an AI translation service.
+*   **Multi-Language Support**: Consultation summaries can be dynamically translated into multiple languages, including several African languages (Zulu, Swahili, Hausa, etc.), using the Lelapa AI translation service.
 *   **Health Check Endpoint**: A `/api/health` endpoint to verify database connectivity for monitoring purposes.
 *   **Unit Testing**: The project is set up with Jest and React Testing Library for unit testing.